List of Computer Terms for Digital Investigations

 List of Computer Terms including technology, internet, and more

-Following is a list of computer terms that you might come across in a computer forensic investigation, along with a short description.
+Following is a list of computer terms you might encounter in a computer forensic investigation, along with a short description.
 This list will continue to grow over time.

-Algorithm – An algorithm is a set of rules used to solve a problem or answer a question.
-For example, Google uses a complex search algorithm to rate and rank sites in their search results.
+Algorithm—An algorithm is a set of rules that solves a problem or answers a question.
+For example, Google uses a complex search algorithm to rate and rank sites in its search results.

 Amiga OS – Amiga OS was the proprietary native operating system of the Amiga and AmigaOne personal computers.
 It was developed first by Commodore International.

 Application – An application is a computer software program.
-Small applications that run on mobile devices are apps, which is short for application.
+Small applications that run on mobile devices are apps, which are short for application.

 ASCII – American Standard Code for Information Exchange

-ATM – ATM is an acronym that stands for Asynchronous Transfer Mode.
-ATM is a switching technique used to encode data into cells with a fixed size.
+ATM—ATM is an acronym that stands for Asynchronous Transfer Mode.
+It is a switching technique used to encode data into cells of a fixed size.

 Authentication – Authentication is a process used to establish/confirm the identity of a user.
 Authentication is usually associated with the login process.

-Backup – A copy of a file or files that are created in case something happens to the original.
-Backups are used to restore files if the originals are damaged, deleted, or otherwise inaccessible.
+Backup—A copy of a file or files created in case something happens to the original.
+Backups restore files if the originals are damaged, deleted, or inaccessible.

 Bandwidth – The amount of data that can travel over a network.